Inger Støjberg: Political career

 Støjberg was first elected to office as a member of the city council of Viborg Municipality, a position she occupied from 1994 to 2002.
 Additionally, she served as chairman of Liberalt Oplysnings Forbund (LOF) from 1996 to 1999.
 In 1999, she first ran for the parliament.
 With the electoral victory of her party in 2001, then headed by Anders Fogh Rasmussen, she entered parliament.

 Since 2005, Støjberg has been a member of the Venstre party management.
 From 2005 to 2007, she was deputy faction chairwoman in the Folketing.
 From 2007 to 2022, she represented the electoral district of Western Jutland.
 From 2007 to 2009, Støjberg was a spokesperson for Venstre.

 After the head of government Anders Fogh Rasmussen transferred to a new role in NATO, Støjberg became, in April 2009, minister of employment and minister of gender equality, succeeding Claus Hjort Frederiksen in the post.
 In 2010, the ministries were restructured and Støjberg was, until the electoral defeat of the conservative camp in 2011, only minister of employment.
 In the opposition, Støjberg became one of the leading public voices of her party and occupied from 2014 to the electoral victory in 2015 the post of spokesperson for Venstre.
-She also served as the minister for immigration and integration between June 2015 and 2019.
+She also served as the minister for immigration and integration between June 2015 and 2019, where she was noted for her many tightenings of the Danish refugee policy, most notably the "paradigm shift", under which the goal of the Danish refugee policy shifted from the integration of refugees to a emphasis on repatriation.

 In December 2020, Støjberg resigned as vice chair of Venstre following a request by Jakob Ellemann-Jensen, the chair.
 Venstre had previously supported impeaching Støjberg, following the 2016 instruction from her ministry to separate couples in refugee centres.
 After Støjberg had said that she did not support an impeachment process against herself, Ellemann-Jensen had asked her to resign.
 He furthermore claimed she had previously been disloyal to the party line.

 In February 2021, Støjberg left Venstre.
-Subsequently, in June 2022, she founded the party Denmark Democrats.
+Subsequently, in June 2022, she founded the party Denmark Democrats, which got 8,1% of the vote in the 2022 Danish general election, where Støjberg herself got 47,211 personal votes.